Characteristics of complainants

 Characteristics of respondents

-The industry grouping against whom the highest number of complaints were lodged was ‘Health Care and Social Assistance’ with (17.8%) of all complaints, with ‘retail trade’ being the second highest with (10.7%) ’of complaints.
+The industry grouping that received the highest number of complaints were lodged was ‘Health Care and Social Assistance’ at 13.0% followed by ‘retail trade’ with 10.5% of complaints.